OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 ### Testing User Device Management

 #### Overview
+There are two forms of user device management:

+- Managing your data and sessions accross devices given your application.
+This is where this section is about.
+- Manage the actual device itself: how can an application influence the security state of the device and does it do this propperly according to best practices.

+The claims that prove ones identity (e.g. a JWT token) or the authorization (e.g. the access and refresh tokens) are the ones that often need the most attention if it comes to managing data.

 -- TODO [Provide a general description of the issue "Testing User Device Management".] --